Welcome to my portfolio!

 This portfolio highlights my work in 3D design, FPV drones, and music.

-Scroll to explore, or use the buttons below to jump between sections.
+Scroll to explore, or use the links below to jump between sections.

 Currently learning: Waltz in C-Sharp Minor by Chopin (Piano).